Portal SSO Overview

 - The IDP first checks to make sure that the user has been authenticated.
 There may be some back and forth with the user agent and the IDP to achieve authentication

-- The IDP then checks with the resource owner (accounts.google.com) to request consent to share "profile contact" data with the client.
+- The IDP then checks with the resource owner (

-- The user agent is then redirected back to yoursite.com/callback with an authorization code.
+accounts.google.com) to request consent to share "profile contact" data with the client. - The user agent is then redirected back to

-- Get the user info with the access token.
+accounts.google.com) - Get the user info with the access token.
 This will be returned as JSON.

-Understanding Delivery Portal Authentication
+Understanding Portal Authentication

 Authentication Strategy